aregtech/areg-sdk/README.md

 ## More than Embedded[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#more-than-embedded)

-The **interface-centric** architecture of AREG is ideal for embedded applications, but its capabilities extend far beyond.
+The architecture of AREG is ideal for embedded applications, but its capabilities extend far beyond.
 AREG offers distributed and scalable solutions for **multithreading**, **multiprocessing**, and **internet**  communications, making it a versatile choice for a wide range of applications.
 Services in AREG are categorized into three types: **Local**, **Public**, and **Internet**, enabling flexible and efficient remote communication across diverse environments.

 <div align="center"><a href="https://github.com/aregtech/areg-sdk/blob/master/docs/img/areg-services.png"><img src="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/areg-services.png" alt="Diagram showing Services and AREG Framework message handling" style="width:70%;height:70%"/></a></div>